 Examples of the Uses of Content Analysis

-As content analysis deals with text, numbers, comments, statistics, and much more measurable facts, it is used for forecasting, trend analysis, and drawing logical strategies.
-It is used widely to remove the ambiguity factor and to get rid of opinions and guesswork.
+As content analysis deals with text, numbers, comments, statistics, and more measurable facts, it is used for forecasting, trend analysis, and drawing logical strategies.
+It is used widely to remove the ambiguity factor and eliminate opinions and guesswork.

 Content that you gather is subjective, and hence using it to analyze and define it more quantitatively helps to arrive at decisions.
 Therefore, content analysis is essential.
 It has the following benefits:

 - Establishes proof of the reliability of the data